On the value of thinking tropically to understand Ionel's GW invariants relative normal crossing divisors

 The equations from the direction $i=1$ are:

 The equations from the direction $i=2$ are:

-There is an obvious two dimension family of strictly negative solutions: $\alpha(1)=\alpha(3)=\alpha(4)=\alpha_{1}=\alpha_{3}=a$, $\alpha(2)=b$, and $\alpha_{2}=a+b$.
-We shall interpret these equations as the equations for the existence of the tropical curve pictured below.
-Abstractly, this tropical curve is the dual graph of the nodal curve pictured above, however \begin{itemize}\item it is given a complete metric so that the internal edges have lengths $-\alpha(i)$, \item it is mapped to $[0,\infty)^{2}$ so that a vertex corresponding to a curve on level $(m,n)$ has first coordinate $-\sum_{i\leq m}\alpha_{i}$ and second coordinate $-\sum_{i\leq n}\alpha_{i}$ \item and the derivative on each edge is an integral vector corresponding to Ionel's contact information $(\epsilon_{1}s_{1},\epsilon_{2}s_{2})$.\footnote{I am not completely certain that this is correct, as I found it a little difficult to sort out Ionel's exact definition of contact information $s_{i}$ with sign $\epsilon_{i}$.
-What is certain is that this integral vector is determined by a simple formula such as this from Ionel's contact information.} \end{itemize}
+There is an obvious two-dimensional family of strictly negative solutions: $\alpha(1)=\alpha(3)=\alpha(4)=\alpha_{1}=\alpha_{3}=a$, $\alpha(2)=b$, and $\alpha_{2}=a+b$.
+The above are also the equations for the existence of the tropical curve pictured below.
+Abstractly, this tropical curve is the dual graph of the nodal curve pictured above, however \begin{itemize}\item it is given a complete metric so that the internal edges have lengths $-\alpha(i)$, \item it is mapped to $[0,\infty)^{2}$ so that a vertex corresponding to a curve on level $(m,n)$ has first coordinate $-\sum_{i\leq m}\alpha_{i}$ and second coordinate $-\sum_{i\leq n}\alpha_{i}$ \item and the derivative on each edge is an integral vector corresponding to Ionel's contact information $(\epsilon_{1}s_{1},\epsilon_{2}s_{2})$.\footnote{I am uncertain of this point, as I found it difficult to understand Ionel's exact definition of contact information $s_{i}$ with sign $\epsilon_{i}$, and this interpretation may be at odds with our above interpretation of what contact information is defined for the purposes of (6.25).
+What is certain is that this integral vector is determined from Ionel's contact information by some such simple formula.} \end{itemize}